ergo-services/ergo/README.md

 ### Quick start ###

-For a quick start, use the [`ergo`](https://docs.ergo.services/tools/ergo) tool — a command-line utility designed to simplify the process of generating boilerplate code for your project based on the Ergo Framework.
+For a quick start, use the [`ergo`](https://docs.ergo.services/tools/ergo) tool, a command-line utility designed to simplify the process of generating boilerplate code for your project based on the Ergo Framework.
 With this tool, you can rapidly create a complete project structure, including applications, actors, supervisors, network components, and more.
 It offers a set of arguments that allow you to customize the project according to specific requirements, ensuring it is ready for immediate development.

 To install use the following command: